-The Intel486 Microprocessor bus has been designed to be similar to the 386 Microprocessor bus whenever possible.
-Several new features have been added to the Intel486 Microprocessor bus resulting in increased performance and functionality.
-New features include a 1X clock, a burst bus mechanism for high-speed internal cache fills, a cache line invalidation mechanism, enhanced bus arbitration capabilities, a BS8 # bus sizing mechanism and parity support.
+The Am486DX/DX2 microprocessor bus is designed similar to the 386 microprocessor bus whenever possible.
+Several new features have been added to the Am486DX/DX2 microprocessor bus, resulting in increased performance and functionality.
+New features include a 1X clock, a burst bus mechanism for high-speed internal cache fills, a cache line invalidation mechanism, enhanced bus arbitration capabilities, a BS8 bus sizing mechanism, and parity support.

-The Intel486 Microprocessor is driven by a 1X clock as opposed to a 2X clock in the 386 Microprocessor.
-A 25 MHz Intel486 Microprocessor uses a 25 MHz clock in contrast to a 25 MHz 386 Microprocessor which requires a 50 MHz clock.
+The Am486DX/DX2 microprocessor is driven by a 1X clock as opposed to a 2X clock in the 386 microprocessor.
+A 25-MHz Am486DX/DX2 microprocessor uses a 25-MHz clock in contrast to a 25-MHz 386 microprocessor that requires a 50-MHz clock.
 A 1X clock allows simpler system design by cutting in half the clock speed required in the external system.

-Like the 386 Microprocessor, the Intel486 Microprocessor has separate parallel busses for data and addresses.
-The bidirectonal data bus is 32 bits in width.
-The address bus consists of two components: 30 address lines (A2-A31) and 4 byte enable lines (BE0#-BE3#).
-The address bus addresses external memory in the same manner as the 386 Microprocessor: The address lines form the upper 30 bits of the address and the byte enables select individual bytes within a 4 byte location.
+Like the 386 microprocessor, the Am486DX/DX2 microprocessor has separate parallel buses for data and addresses.
+The bidirectional data bus is 32-bits wide.
+The address bus consists of two components: 30 address lines (A31-A2) and four byte enable lines (BE3-BE0).
+The address bus addresses external memory in the same manner as the 386 microprocessor: The address lines form the upper 30 bits of the address and the byte enables select individual bytes within a 4-byte location.
 The address lines are bidirectional for use in cache line invalidations.

-The Intel486 Microprocessor's burst bus mechanism enables high-speed cache fills from external memory.
+The Am486DX/DX2 microprocessor's burst bus mechanism enables high-speed cache fills from external memory.
 Burst cycles can strobe data into the processor at a rate of one item every clock.
 Non-burst cycles have a maximum rate of one item every two clocks.
 Burst cycles are not limited to cache fills: all bus cycles requiring more than a single data cycle can be bursted.